 consistently targetting specific body areas, often those barred from

-MMA.
+violence is violence advised.
 We learn what is asocial violence, how to avoid it, how to use the

-tool of violence, so that when it presents, we act dynamically and with
+tool of violence when it presents so that we act dynamically and with

 intent to injure.
 Self-offence